SergioAlias/sc-coex/README.md

 ### Scripts

+The following list is exahustive and covers every script on the repo.
+Feel free to `ctrl+F` to the specific scripts you are interested in.

+---

-`HPA/extract-dataset.sh`: Bash script for dividing the HPA dataset according to the tissues.
+- `HPA/extract-dataset.sh`: Bash script for dividing the HPA dataset according to the tissues.
 It is used from the command line as follows:

 ```bash
 ./extract-dataset.sh tissue last-cluster